HumanGenomeCenter/CNA/ASCAT/README.md

 b) Set arguments for ASCAT.R

-There are 9 rguments for ASCAT.R.
+There are 9 arguments for ASCAT.R.

     data type
     chromosome list